Hospitality Studies (Higher Certificate) (Level 6)

 Administration and support facilities are offered in an environment where students have direct access to an experienced and qualified lecturing team.

 There is a formal structured work placement over the summer at the end of Year 1.
 Students will have a formal, organised work placement in a good quality hotel or restaurant under the guidance of an experienced hospitality professional.

 The Placement will be matched to the student’s area of interest and skill level.
 The work placement is a formal component of the programme and is awarded academic marks and credits.

 Suitable qualified graduates can progress to:

-> 2nd year of the Bachelor of Business in Bar Management (Level 7)
+- Year 2 of the Bachelor of Business in Beverage Industry Management (Level 7)

 and subsequently progress to the one year add-on